noahbkim/cs2s-plugin/README.md

 user@container /work $ conan profile detect               # Automatically names it `default` user@container /work $ conan profile detect --name debug  # Edit this such that `build_type=Debug`

+# You will have to complete this step every time you `docker compose up -d`.
 # Install the C++ dependencies.
 You don't have to install the dependencies of
 # both profiles at once, it's just here for completeness.
 Note that if you don't
 # specify --profile, it automatically uses our default one, which is Release.
 # The directory you install everything can be named anything/placed anywhere,
 # it just has to be accessible from where you invoke CMake.
 I prefer to match
 # the naming scheme we'll use for the build directories.
-user@container /work $ conan install . --build missing --output-folder conan-build-release user@container /work $ conan install . --build missing --output-folder conan-build-debug --profile debug
+user@container /work $ conan install . --build missing --output-folder ~/conan-build-release user@container /work $ conan install . --build missing --output-folder ~/conan-build-debug --profile debug

 # Make a build directory.
 I tend to adhere to CLion's naming convention, but
 # you could just choose `build` if you don't wanna type so much.